-- Check whether the batteries are charged.

-- Turn the wheelchair off and then back on again.

-- Check whether the battery plugs are all securely in place.

-- Check whether the freewheel lever is in the DRIVE position
+- Check whether the batteries are charged. - Turn the wheelchair off and then back on again. - Check whether the battery plugs are all securely in place. - Check whether the freewheel lever is in the DRIVE position - Make sure that the controller isn't locked Controller

-- Check the position of the speed regulator.

-- Make sure that the controller isn't locked

-Controller